SherG/perpetual-elm/exampleSite/content/services/term-loans.md

 title: LOC and Term loans
 date: 2019-10-06T01:23:23.907Z
 ---
-Our streamlined process can get you approved in hours - not weeks.
+Our streamlined process can get you approved in _hours_ - not weeks.
+Apply in the morning.
+Get an estimate in the afternoon.

-Working capital for startups and established entrepreneurs with credit scores of 700+.
+* Working capital for startups and established entrepreneurs with credit scores of 700+.

 ## Startup funding: Line of Credit (LOC)